Meet the Founder

 “I wish for a happy and healthy planet, so it can be there for generations to enjoy.” – Kiana, Toronto

 Andrea has a Masters degree in journalism and another degree in geography with a focus on international development.
 She has worked as a journalist for CBC Newsworld International and Newsworld in Toronto, Yellowknife and Vancouver as well as for various communications and environmental organizations.
+She was a communications strategist for Greenpeace during the campaign to save The Great Bear Rainforest.
 Andrea is a recipient of the Canadian Camping Association’s Award of Excellence for her environmental education program that gives trees to children at summer camps.
-She is also a 2015 Nature Inspiration Award finalist.
+She is also a 2015 Canadian Museum of Nature’s finalist for The Nature Inspiration Award.

 Andrea is an award-winning documentary producer and author of the The Wish Trees.
 She also wrote the lyrics to the tree song My Persephone.
 A portion of profits from book and song sales are being donated to children’s tree projects.

-Originally from Toronto, Andrea lives with her husband and two young children on Red Mountain near Rossland and on a tree-topped island off the coast of Vancouver.
-She runs her children’s tree programs from a home office and travels often.
+Originally from Toronto, Andrea lives with her husband and two young children on a tree-topped island off the coast of Vancouver.